How E-Plan Works

 The authorized user must check the permit application in the Permit Portal to see if any holds need to be resolved outside of ProjectDox.

-The most common type of hold that is not handled through ProjectDox is a Department of Revenue Debt Check.
+The most common type of hold that is not handled through ProjectDox is a Department of Finance Debt Check.
 If the applicant has unresolved debts to the City of Chicago, these must be resolved (either paid or put on a payment plan) before a permit can be issued.

-10. 6
+6

 Authorized User Enters Required Contractors in the Permit Portal

 Before a permit can be issued, required contractors must be listed on the permit application.
-For most permit applications, a City-licensed general contractor is required.
-The City of Chicago also separately licenses electrical contractors, mason contractors, and pluming contractors.
+For most permit applications, a city-licensed general contractor is required.
+The City of Chicago also separately licenses electrical contractors, mason contractors, and plumbing contractors.
 Any contractor performing electrical, masonry, or plumbing work under the permit must be listed on the permit application.
 (In limited cases, the owner-occupant of a small residential building can act as contractor.)

 The authorized user can enter and edit the required contractors through their Permit Portal account at any time while the application is under review.